Taming Hyperparameter Sensitivity in Data Attribution: Practical Selection Without Costly Retraining: Discussion and Conclusion

 This work brings attention to a fundamental yet overlooked challenge in data attribution: the uniquely high computational cost associated with hyperparameter tuning.
 Unlike typical machine learning models---where validation metrics can be cheaply computed---evaluating data attribution quality often requires repeated retraining on data subsets, making standard hyperparameter tuning procedures impractical.
 By systematically characterizing this issue, we contribute the first large-scale empirical study on hyperparameter sensitivity in data attribution methods, and establish this hyperparameter tuning bottleneck as a critical concern for their practical deployment.

 Through extensive experiments across diverse methods, datasets, and models, we demonstrate that many data attribution methods are indeed highly sensitive to hyperparameter configurations, with optimal choices varying significantly across settings.
-In particular, we show that some hyperparameters---such as regularization and projection dimension---interact in nontrivial ways, amplifying sensitivity and necessitating more careful tuning strategies.
+For example, we show that some hyperparameters---such as regularization and projection dimension---interact in nontrivial ways, amplifying sensitivity and necessitating more careful tuning strategies.
+Moreover, implicit factors (such as training epoch) matter; comparing attributions across checkpoints can be informative.

 To mitigate the high computational cost of standard evaluation metrics, we focus on the regularization parameter in influence function-based methods and propose a practical selection procedure based on a theoretically motivated surrogate indicator.
 Our method avoids model retraining and shows robust empirical performance across multiple benchmarks and attributors, making it a practically useful tool for tuning one of the most critical hyperparameters in popular data attribution methods.